97.3%

 “I’ll do better than that.”
 The man finished his coffee and set the empty cup carefully on top of a newspaper box.
 “I’ll give you a job.”

-Steven laughed.
-Couldn’t help it.
-The sound came out broken and sharp.
+Steven laughed, couldn’t help it, the sound coming out broken and sharp.
 “A job.”

 “A job,” the man confirmed.
 “I believe in second chances.
 I believe people can surprise you.”
 He extended his hand like they were at a networking event.
 Like Steven wasn’t holding a gun.
 “My name is Dashiel Armond.
 I run an AI company.
 Maybe you’ve heard of us.”